Agha Ibrahim Akram: Consideration for the role of Chief of Army Staff

 In March 1976, several generals were in consideration for the role of Chief of Army Staff to succeed Tikka Khan.
 In order of seniority, these officers were Muhammad Shariff, Muhammed Akbar Khan, Aftab Ahmad Khan, Azmat Baksh Awan, Agha Ibrahim Akram, Majeed Malik, and Ghulam Jilani Khan.
-Prime Minister Zulfikar Ali Bhutto had a personal rapport with all these generals but superseded them for the most junior Muhammad Zia-ul-Haq, who would later be responsible for hanging Bhutto.
+Prime Minister Zulfikar Ali Bhutto had a personal rapport with all these generals but superseded them for the most junior officer, Muhammad Zia-ul-Haq, who later hanged Bhutto after overthrowing his government in the 1977 Pakistani military coup.

 Akram retired from the Pakistan Army on 8 April 1978.